shipyy/Map-Challenge/README.md

 The point distribution is done automatically either when an admin uses the ```sm_end_challenge``` cmd OR when the duration of the challenge has reached the final date

 ## Future Ideas
-* Discord Integration (working on it)
+* Discord Integration (Done)
-* Multiple Challenges
+* Multiple Challenges (?)
-* Better point distribuition ?
+* Better point distribuition (?)
+* Add discord notification when the challenge has ended with the player who won